maveniverse/site-001/content/en/blog/cstamas/2025/09/pom-proliferation/index.md

 related exactly to this: if _same artifact_ in different contexts requires (wildly) different dependencies, then we deal with something else.

-Amd this is how publisher sees it.
+And this is how publisher sees it.
 But how does consumer see it?
 That's the point.
 Publishing and consuming are two distinct flows and (usually) may happen in very distant time as well.
-In Maven:
+Usually
 * publisher tells what it builds (is past for consumer)
 * consumer tells how it consumes (is future for publisher)

 So, the "causality" link between the two, while may exist, it is usually absent, or is "short term" (ie today I know about Java 25, but I have no idea what Java 35 will contain).
 It is usually best to avoid "predictions" like these (as user using my library on Java 35 will know better anyway).
+So whatever extra info is needed, the "lifespan" (and maybe even meaning of it) can be questioned, as nobody can predict the future.
+And Maven Central stores artifacts forever.

 Related:
 * https://en.wikipedia.org/wiki/Law_of_the_instrument